kvnxdev/NotifySC/README.md

 - <b>STEP 2 // CREATE BROADCASTRECEIVER</b><br>
-Setup and Create the broadcastreceiver to receive notifications
+Setup and Create the broadcastreceiver to receive notifications.

 ```javascript
 //The BroadcastReceiver Setup